 You’ll be surprised how many people are willing to give you your first job after college apart from your college’s career office.
 To identify who these people are; search for “graduate employment opportunities” on the web.

-For every opportunity you find, make sure too what is required of you so you land your first job.
-What are your dream organizations as an employee?
+What are your dream organisations as an employee?
 Do your research to ascertain if any of your college alumni work there.

-You can do the research through alumni groups on platforms like LinkedIn.
-If you find any, Link with them to access jobs in that organization that are within your career.
+You can research alumni groups on platforms like LinkedIn.
+If you find any, Link with them to access jobs in that organisation that are within your career.

 Are you in need of more leads to job opportunities?
 Indeed.com is the site for you.
 To land career specific jobs, use niche boards.
 To get noticed by the employer, use your resume and cover letter as a charm offensive.

 Schedule Your Job Search

 Job hunting is not for the weak hearted.
 For a successful job search, there needs to be a plan.
 Keep a record of all application you send and the name of organisations to which you submit.
 If still in college set aside 10 hours in a week for job searching.